edgerWrp is a wrapper using functions from the

 A numeric design matrix, e.g. created by

-last coefficient will be tested.
-Please refer to contrast
+design.
+IfNULL, the last coefficient will be tested.
+Please refer tocontrastinglmQLFTestandglmLRTfor more details.- normalize

 Normalization method to be used.
 Please refer to